DeveloppeurPascal/Pairpix/README.md

 - options

 home 0/1/2, credits 3/4/5, scores 6/7/8, play 9/10/11, options 12/13/14, leave 15/16/17, break 18/19/20

+## Source code installation

+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/Pairpix).

+This project uses dependencies in the form of sub-modules.
+They will be absent from the ZIP file.
+You'll have to download them by hand.

+* no submodule

+Some formatted text is displayed using the [Delphi HTML Components](https://delphihtmlcomponents.com/) library.
+A license for this library is required if you wish to recompile the project as is.

+## Compatibility

+As an [Embarcadero MVP](https://www.embarcadero.com/resources/partners/mvp-directory), I benefit from the latest versions of [Delphi](https://www.embarcadero.com/products/delphi) and [C++ Builder](https://www.embarcadero.com/products/cbuilder) in [RAD Studio](https://www.embarcadero.com/products/rad-studio) as soon as they are released.
+I therefore work with these versions.

+Normally, my libraries and components should also run on at least the current version of [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter).

+There's no guarantee of compatibility with earlier versions, even though I try to keep my code clean and avoid using too many of the new ways of writing in it (type inference, inline var and multiline strings).

+If you detect any anomalies on earlier versions, please don't hesitate to [report them](https://github.com/DeveloppeurPascal/Pairpix/issues) so that I can test and try to correct or provide a workaround.

 ## License to use this code repository and its contents